 In the chart, the yellow bars represent the number of spans for the duration shown on the x-axis.
 The blue line overlay shows the shape of the histogram for the baseline.
 This overlay helps identify the scope of the performance impact: how much has latency changed and for how many requests.

 By default, markers show where the 95th percentile lies.
 Use the dropdown to see other percentile markers.

 The Compare Tags table is similar to Correlations shown on the Explorer view.
-For the ingress operation being investigated, the table displays tags that are on spans associated with latency in the regression time range.
+For the operation being investigated, the table displays tags that are on spans associated with an increase in latency in the regression time range.

 Learn more about Correlations

 A standard method of identifying the root cause of a performance regression is to manually comb through traces and search for common system attributes associated with that regression.
 With Correlations, Lightstep helps you find attributes correlated with latency and errors automatically.

 Lightstep Correlations search over all the span data in all traces that the current query participates in and finds patterns in that data for latency and error contribution, looking at service/operation pairs and tags.
 This analysis allows you to identify services, operations, and tags that are meaningfully associated with observed regressions.
 By surfacing statistical relationships between these system attributes, you can quickly generate and validate hypotheses during a root cause investigation.
 You can learn more about correlations here